Bartlett Springboard 2015

 Professor Sir Peter Cook RA is a seminal figure in the recent history of architecture.
 He is the founder of Archigram, and former Chair of The Bartlett School of Architecture.

 Cook was knighted in 2007 for his services to teaching and architecture.
-He is architect, with Colin Fournier, of the Kunsthaus Graz - the iconic ‘friendly alien’- and with Gavin Robotham has recently completed the Law Faculty at the Universität der Wissenschaften in Vienna and the Abedian School of Architecture of Bond University in Queensland.
+He is architect, with Colin Fournier, of the Kunsthaus Graz – the iconic ‘friendly alien’ – and with Gavin Robotham has recently completed the Law Faculty at the WU (Vienna University of Economics and Business), and the Abedian School of Architecture of Bond University in Queensland.
 He has authored seven books, lectured, and exhibited his work internationally.
 He is known as a master teacher at the Architectural Association, the Frankfurt Staedelschule and The Bartlett, to which he now returns, to run this unique and intensive course.

-Professor Sir Peter Cook was Chair of the Tartlett School of Architecture from 1990-2006.
-His teaching has been recognised by the International Union of Architects through the award of the Jean Tschumi Medal (for pedagogy), the RIBA’s Annie Spink Award for teaching and a Knighthood from H.M the Queen for ‘services to architecture and teaching’.
+Professor Sir Peter Cook was Chair of The Bartlett School of Architecture from 1990-2006.
+His teaching has been recognised by the International Union of Architects through the award of the Jean Tschumi Medal (for pedagogy), the RIBA’s Annie Spink Award for teaching and a Knighthood from H.M. the Queen for ‘services to architecture and teaching’.
 Cook’s former students have built iconic buildings; and become professors, heads of architecture schools and critics.

 Cook’s teaching operates predominantly through direct one-to-one tutorials, with reviews and group sessions supporting these more intense personal sessions.
 He says: “My method is to delve into the background and experiences of the student, to find his or her real enthusiasms and then build upon them in order to take that person far beyond the limits that had been assumed at the outset.
 I strongly believe that the development of an architectural skill and awareness can come out of this individual approach, rather than the imposition of a common set of manoeuvres.”